emartin59/ideadash/app/views/main/_privacy_policy.md

 Yes, we may.
 Cookies are small files that a site or its service provider transfers to your computer's hard drive through your Web browser (if you allow) that enables the site's or service provider's systems to recognize your browser and capture and remember certain information.
 For instance, we use cookies to help us remember and process the items in your shopping cart.
 They are also used to help us understand your preferences based on previous or current site activity, which enables us to provide you with improved services.
 We also use cookies to help us compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.

-We use cookies to:
+We may use cookies to:
       • Help remember and process the items in the shopping cart.
+      • Help remember user login state information.
       • Understand and save user's preferences for future visits.
       • Keep track of advertisements.
       • Compile aggregate data about site traffic and site interactions in order to offer better site experiences and tools in the future.
 We may also use trusted third-party services that track this information on our behalf.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Internet Explorer) settings.
 Each browser is a little different, so look at your browser's Help menu to learn the correct way to modify your cookies.

-If users disable cookies in their browser:

-If you disable cookies off, some features may be disabled.
+If you disable cookies, some features may be disabled.

 You may not be able to login to our site.

 ### Third-party disclosure

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information unless we provide users with advance notice.
-This does not include website hosting partners, third-party payment providors, and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
+This does not include website hosting partners, third-party payment providers, and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
 We may also release information when it's release is appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property or safety.

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.